scalio/flutter_navigation_saver/built_value_navigation_saver/README.md

 ## Overview

 This library should be used if you want to convert argument classes to string by using [built value](https://pub.dev/packages/built_value) library.
-Our library has helper classes that will remove most of bollerplate code.
+Our library has helper classes that will remove most of boilerplate code.
-This library works best with [shared prefreferences module](../shared_pref_navigation_saver)
+This library works best with `shared prefreferences module` [github link](../shared_pref_navigation_saver) or [pub link](https://pub.dev/packages/shared_pref_navigation_saver).

 ## How to use this library: